 Metal offers yet another important advantage over other materials; Metal roofs can stay much cooler than their asphalt counterparts on a hot sunny day, helping to regulate the temperature inside the building, while also reducing the demand for electricity and AC load.

-Metal has high thermal emissivity, which means that it readily absorbs and releases heat.
+Metal also has high thermal emissivity, which means that it readily absorbs and releases heat.
 Metal roofs will absorb some of the heat from the sun during the day, but unlike asphalt, will also quickly release it during the night.

 Metal cools much faster than asphalt.
 In a hot environment, a metal roof can help to keep the house significantly cooler.